photoprism/photoprism-docs/docs/user-guide/library/originals.md

 If you are a new user and files or folders have already been indexed, you generally easiest to reset the database and start with a fresh index by running `photoprism reset` in a terminal.

-For more information see [Commands > Reset Database](https://docs.photoprism.org/user-guide/advanced/commands/#reset-db).

 #### When should "Complete Rescan" be selected? ####

 If selected, all files in the *originals* folder will be re-indexed, including already indexed and unchanged files.